tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

 As Billy gets in Randy's face, Stu comes up from behind him in a shockingly intimate almost threesome.
-What has been called femmephobia intersects here with homophobia, as the killer's increasingly inept performance of gender mirrors their ultimately inept attempt to craft the perfect murder plot.
+What has been called femme-phobia intersects here with homophobia, as the killer's increasingly inept performance of gender mirrors their ultimately inept attempt to craft the perfect murder plot.
 Craven makes the interesting choice to stage the big revelation scene at the climax of the film... in the kitchen.
 The Mama's Boy Killers reveal their nefarious identities within the domestic space most closely associated with the mother.

 Earlier in the film, Billy and Sydney have sex after she announces that, if life is one big movie genre, her pick is porn.
 Ghostface suddenly appears right after they've finished and seemingly stabs Billy to death.
 One can assume that he's been watching them do the deed the entire time.
 Of course, we soon learn that this is only a ruse to distract Sydney from Billy's real identity as one of the killers.
 Billy staggers back to life in his seemingly blood-drenched t-shirt.
 Getting possession of the gun Sydney had been wielding, Billy shoots Randy and then dabs a finger in his blood and brings it up to his lips.